- 1 min read

 |The schedule using Spring cron syntax that indicates when to execute Chaos Lemur.||String|

 |A comma-separated list indicating the Deployments or Jobs that are not eligible for deletion.||String|

 |A comma-separated list indicating the Deployments or Jobs that are eligible for deletion.||String|

 Chaos Lemur also requires an infrastructure on which to perform attacks.
 This requires specifying credential environment variables for your application infrastructure.
 The full list of supported infrastructures and their respective variables can be found here, but below you'll find the necessary settings for vSphere.

 |The vSphere host used to destroy VMs.|

 The final (optional) component for using Chaos Lemur is Redis.
 If configured, Chaos Lemur will use Redis to store persistence state information.

-Gremlin Free finds and helps you fix weaknesses in your VMware architecture before they cause problems.
+Gremlin finds and helps you fix weaknesses in your VMware architecture before they cause problems.
 Gremlin makes Chaos Engineering simple, safe, and secure, improving your system's stability and resilience against unexpected failures.
 You can start running Chaos Experiments on your VMware application in just a few minutes by installing Gremlin as a Cloud Foundry add-on.
-Gremlin Free can killing off virtual machines and overload CPU so you can test your resilience to the unexpected.
+Gremlin enables you to test your resilience to the unexpected.